Phone triage service for urgent appointments

-If a patient is experiencing acute symptoms and needs to ring in for an urgent or same day appointment, they will be advised that a GP will ring them back at a specified time.
-The GP will then ring at that time, discuss the medical complaint and determine the next steps.
+If a patient is experiencing acute symptoms and needs to ring in for an urgent or same day appointment, they will be advised that a GP/Nurse will ring them back.
+The GP/Nurse will then ring, discuss the medical complaint and determine the next steps.

 Will it be my own GP who rings me back?

-It may not be your own GP who rings back, but it will be one of our Masterton Medical GPs.
+It may not be your own GP/Nurse who rings back, but it will be one of our Masterton Medical GPs/Nurses.